fetometo/windowgen-documentation/docs/source/parameters.rst

         :height: 320
         :align: center

-- Custom Handle Height: Allows setting the height position of the handle manually.
+- Custom Handle Height
+    Allows setting the height position of the handle manually.
+- Handle Height
-- Handle Height: Active when the Custom Handle Height is turned on.
+    Active when the Custom Handle Height is turned on.
 Adjust the handle's height.

     .. image:: images/03_parameters_handle_height.gif
         :alt: Handle Height